Angular Momentum for Black Hole Binaries in Numerical Relativity: Kerr-inspired BOAM

-To treat hole 2 as the ``particle" we set $\mu=m_2$, $\Mt=m_1$, $a=\chi_1m_1$, and take $\Rc$ to be the separation of the holes.
+To treat hole 2 as the ``particle" we set $\mu=m_2$, $M=m_1$, $a=\chi_1m_1$, and take $r$ to be the separation of the holes.
 Here and below, treating hole 1 as the particle only requires exchanging 1 and 2 on appropriate quantities.

-The result of this procedure is {\it not} what we want since it gives $\Omega_e$, the angular velocity about one of the black holes as a center of rotation.
-We must adjust it to find the physical angular velocity $\Omega_b$, the angular velocity about the barycenter.
-We do this by multiplying $\Omega_e$ by the factor that converts $\Omega_e$ to $\Omega_b$ in the Newtonian case.
-Our notations here: $M=m_1+m_2$ is the total mass; $r_1$ and $r_2$ are distances from the binary's barycenter to the individual holes, with $r_1=\Rc(m_2/M)=R(m_2/M)$.
+The result of this procedure is {\it not} what we want since it gives $L^{\rm K}_{end}$, the angular velocity about one of the black holes, as a center of rotation.
+We must adjust this to find the physical angular velocity $L^{\rm K}_b$, the angular velocity about the barycenter.
+To do this we multiply $L^{\rm K}_{end}$ by the factor that converts $L^{\rm K}_{end}$ to $L^{\rm K}_b$ in the Newtonian case.
+Our notations here: $M=m_1+m_2$ is the total mass; $r_1$ and $r_2$ are distances from the binary's barycenter to the individual holes, with $r_1=r(m_2/M),\; r_2=r(m_1/M)$, where $r$ is the distance between them.
+The reasons behind choosing this approach of calculating BOAM are twofold.
+First, our method treats each hole on an equal footing, i.e., the spin of each hole is considered in the BOAM calculation.
+Second, we have discovered in preparation for the following paper ~\cite{PaperII} that the process mentioned in this section estimates the final BH spin better than other theoretically motivated methods such as~\cite{BuoKidderLehner, PriceKhanna} over extended parameter space.

-Below, we use ``end'' to refer to dynamical quantities based on one of the holes ($m_1$ or $m_2$) as stationary inertial points and ``b'' as quantities calculated with the barycenter as the stationary inertial value.
-Straightforward calculations in Newtonian physics, give us the following for the Newtonian dynamics of black hole 1:
+Below, we use ``end'' to refer to dynamical quantities based on one of the holes ($m_1$ or $m_2$) as stationary inertial points and ``b'' as quantities calculated with the barycenter as the stationary inertial point.